FMAP: A Platform for the Development of Distributed Multi-Agent Planning Systems

 Along with the present user manual, the FMAP repository includes the complete Javadoc documentation of the source code.
 Moreover, a comprehensive collection of MAP domains encoded with the FMAP language is included in the /Domains/ directory of the repository.
 FMAP is also compatible with the factored benchmarks of the 2015 CoDMAP competition.

 The FMAP.jar file, located in the root folder of the FMAP repository, is an executable file that runs the FMAP platform.
 FMAP includes two different modes of operation; namely, a command-line mode and a graphical interactive mode.

 FMAP command-line mode

-In order to run the command-line mode of the platform, several parameters must be provided.
 For each agent, the user must enter the following information: